 Receiving a call from your local jail can leave you shaken up, but don’t forget to obtain the relevant information.
 It’s critical to know how much the bail is and what the person is charged with.
 You should also know where they are being held and their birth date.

 Be prepared to pay part of the bail amount.
-The bondsman will let you know how much is required and your payment options.
+The bail bondsman will let you know how much is required and your payment options.
 You will also have to fill out some short forms, which can usually be completed via email if you can’t fill them out in person.

 Before signing anything, it’s critical to understand that the bond signer assumes full financial responsibility for the bond amount if the defendant fails to appear.
 You should only enter into this agreement if you are one hundred percent certain your loved one will make all appearances.
 If you have any questions, ask the bail bond company first.

-The bail bond company will secure your friend or loved one’s release once all paperwork is in order.
+The bail bonds company will secure your friend or loved one’s release once all paperwork is in order.
 At this point, you should drive to the detention center where they’re being held.
 They’ll need a ride home, or they may need a ride to their lawyer’s office.

 Yes!
 In California, bonds can be posted twenty-four hours a day, seven days per week.
 But whether you can bail someone out of jail at any time depends on their situation.